erogenousbeef-zz/BigReactors/Roadmap.md

 ------------------------------
 ### Gameplay
 - Rewrite fertilization mechanics to be more sane/useful and expose fertility via control rod UI
-- Change refueling to be per-column instead of pan-machine.
-This considerably simplifies the logic and prevents problems with unbalanced fuel distribution across rods.
 - Finish the RTG for mid/early-game power.
 Refactor the TE framework to operate via composition.

 ### Reactor Mechanics